 Additionally, the continued reliance by the industry on TXC v2.1 has led to a number of errors which are more avoidable if later versions are used.
 In particular, the coding of trips which run after midnight (operational day vs calendar day principles) is often wrong.

-As part of the Bus Open Data (BOD) programme, the Department for Transport (DfT) has sponsored the creation of a TXC profile to support BOD.
-The aim of this profile is to specify a consistent use of elements and a consistent way of writing TXC that will be used within BOD and which will lead to a higher quality data set and, at the same time, lower the barriers to entry by users new to TXC.
+As part of the Bus Open Data Service (BODS) programme, the Department for Transport (DfT) has sponsored the creation of a TXC profile to support BODS.
+The aim of this profile is to specify a consistent use of elements and a consistent way of writing TXC that will be used within BODS and which will lead to a higher quality data set and, at the same time, lower the barriers to entry by users new to TXC.

 This profile is set out in this document.
-Because it has a wider applicability than simply the BOD programme, the profile will be referred to as the public transport information profile.
+Because it has a wider applicability than simply the BODS programme, the profile will be referred to as the public transport information profile.
 It will be abbreviated as the TXC-PTI profile, or simply TXC-PTI within this document.

 Relationship to TransXChange

-The TXC-PTI profile will be based on TransXChange version 2.4, as this is the updated version that has most traction and that will be specified in the BOD guidance.
-In particular, the TXC-PTI profile will be based on the “general” profile and not the “registration” profile.
-This allows freedom to remove elements that would be mandatory in the registration profile, but which are not relevant to TXC-PTI.
+The TXC-PTI profile will be based on TransXChange version 2.4, as this is the updated version that has most traction and that will be specified in the BODS guidance.
+In particular, the TXC-PTI profile will be based on the “general” schema and not the “registration” schema.
+This use of the general schema allows freedom to remove elements that would be mandatory in the registration schema, but which are not relevant to TXC-PTI.

 It is important to note that the TXC-PTI profile is not a new version of the TXC standard.
 There is no new “XSD” schema definition file, and anyone creating a TXC v2.4 file will be able to make full use of the standard.
 All the elements within the schema that are mandatory in the schema will be mandatory in the TXC-PTI profile.